morteza-mortezai/nestjs-microservice-clean-architecture/README.md

 there is also **lib** folder that contains common modules .

 client request is recived by gateway and after validation, it is sent to related microservice and then result will be sent back .

+This project has been designed with scalability in mind, allowing for easy addition of new services and the ability to handle large volumes of traffic.
+It also offers flexibility in deployment options, with the ability to deploy each service separately or together as a single unit.

+If you are looking for a robust, scalable, and flexible microservice architecture for your API service, this project is the perfect solution.

 ![1](https://github.com/morteza-mortezai/nestjs-microservice-clean-architecture/assets/75200938/875f23fb-8fef-4e1f-9a5d-546b3af29673)
 ## architecture